 Gonioscopy —The eye care professional can see the drainage angle of your eye using a special lens.
-This can help determine if you are at risk for closed-angle glaucoma.

 Pupil dilation —Drops are put in your eyes that enlarge/dilate your pupils.
 This allows the eye care professional to see more of the inside of your eye.
 Your close-up (near) vision may remain blurred for several hours afterwards and you may be sensitive to bright light.
 Ask your doctor for a pair of sunglasses after the dilation.